shirish93/shirish93.github.io/_ideas/2024-03-15-bsfl-muni-trash-mgmt.md

 ---
+author: shirish
+categories:
+- innovation
+- research
+- ideas
+- Kathmandu
+last_modified_at: '2026-08-04'
 layout: post
-title:  "Kathmandu can turn trash into protein-rich feed"
+title: Kathmandu can turn trash into protein-rich feed
-author: shirish
-categories: [ innovation, research, ideas, Kathmandu ]
 ---

 Kathmandu valley could use Black Soldier Fly Larvae to convert organic waste to high-protein insects that can be used as bird or fish feed.

 Proposal: Using Black Soldier Fly Larvae (BSFL) for Kathmandu’s Organic Waste